ANI717/ANI717-Robotics/README.md

 </p>

 <p align="justify">
-Robotics workspace.
-Contains ROS2 packages to run robot cars controlled by gamepad, collects annotated camera images, and runs a robot car autonomously with a trained neural network.
+Contains ROS2 packages to run robot car to collect annotated camera images while controlled by Gamepad.
+Also contains packages to run a robot car autonomously with a trained neural network.
 </p>

 ## Quick Links